AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 ---
 title: User Access to New Relic
-description: User Access to New Relic
+description: Follow this page to learn about New Relic Application Performance Monitoring for AEM as a Cloud Service
 ---

 # User Access to New Relic {#user-access}